Motion by mean curvature in interacting particle systems: Introduction

-In the Lotka-Volterra system the stable fixed points are at 0 and 1, so reasoning as we did for the sexual reproduction model:
+In the Lotka-Volterra system the stable fixed points are at 0 and 1, so reasoning as we did for the sexual reproduction model with fast stirring:

-\begin{conj} If $\ep< \ep_0(\beta)$ then there is clustering in the particle system, i.e., for any finite box $B$ the probability of seeing both types in the box tends to 0. \end{conj}
+\begin{conj} When $\ep$ is sufficiently small there is clustering in the process $\xi^\ep_t$, i.e., for any finite box $B$ the probability of seeing both types in the box tends to 0 as $t\to\infty$. \end{conj}

 \mn {\bf Nonlinear voter models.} Molofsky et al \cite{Molofsky} used simulations and heuristic arguments to study a discrete time system with nearest neighbor interactions.
-We consider a continuous time system with long range interactions.
-At times of a rate 1 Poisson process, a site $x$ chooses four points $x_1, \ldots x_4$ at random from $x + [-L,L]^d$.
+We consider a continuous time version of the system with long range interactions.
+At times of the arrivals of a rate 1 Poisson process, a site $x$ chooses four points $x_1, \ldots x_4$ at random from $x + [-L,L]^d$.
 If there are exactly $k$ one‘s at the sites $x, x_1, \ldots x_4$ then $x$ becomes 1 with probability $a_k$ and 0 with probability $1-a_k$ where

 This gives us a two-parameter family of models that are symmetric under interchange of 0 and 1.